-In the next article we will review six critical themes that create a framework to maximize wealth and minimize risk.
+Farber Wealth has developed a helpful needs-based framework that illustrates six “Critical Themes” that create a framework to maximize wealth and minimize risk.

 Philip Evenden is a Director with the Wealth Management practice at Farber.
 His focus is on advanced financial planning for the successful – active or retired –entrepreneur. firstname.lastname@example.org

 Dr. Sean Robertson is a licensed dentist and founding partner of The Dental Broker Team, a full-service appraisal, sale and transitions firm for dentists.
 Reach him at email@example.com.